ShermilaPKSS/ShermilaPKSS/README.md

 ### Hi there 👋 I'm Sachini Shermila

 An enthusiastic undergraduate following Bachelor of Science Honours in Information Systems Degree at the University of Colombo School of Computing.
-I bring a passion for Business, Data Science and Cybersecurity.

 <br>
 <p align="left">